bluerai/Cassis-SPA-for-Calibre/README.md

 # CASSIS - Single Page App (SPA) for Calibre
- The Single Page App CASSIS is delivered by a Node-Webserver accessing the Calibre E-Book Management.
-Technically it is based on Node, Express & PUG with Server-Side Rendering and written in Javascript.
+ The single page app CASSIS is provided by a node web server that accesses the Calibre e-book management.
+Technically it is based on Node, Express & PUG with server-side rendering and is written in Javascript.

 The CASSIS Web Server provides a single page app that can be used to download publications from a Calibre library.
 The client on which the single-page app runs can be any device with sufficiently modern browsers: smartphone, tablet, e-reader, desktop or laptop PC.
 A prerequisite for reading the publication is a corresponding reading program.